zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Mod List Tweaks/Optional Features/controller.md

 ---
-title: Controller Setup - Optional Feature
+title: Controller Setup
-weight: 7
+weight: 4
 ---

 With this mod list, you are able to use a controller and access nearly all of the required keybinds through the use of a few optional mods.
 You shouldn't have any issues performing this process on existing saves.